Hungarian Two-Tailed Dog Party: 2006–2010 elections

-All of the electoral candidates were called Nagy István ("Stephen Big", Hungarian equivalent of generic names such as the English John Smith) during the 2006 national and local elections.
+All of the electoral candidates were called Nagy István (literally "Stephen Grand", Hungarian equivalent of generic names such as the English John Smith) during the 2006 national and local elections.

 An example of Two-tailed Dog Party fake political posters: this poster is captioned "For a smaller Hungary!", in reference to Hungarian irredentists' demands for the revocation of the Treaty of Trianon; the "proposed" borders of Hungary are shaped like those of the pre-war Kingdom of Hungary, albeit (nonsensically) reduced to fit within Hungary's current frontiers.

 The Two-Tailed Dog Party was not a registered political party until 2014, though it participated in the 2006 elections.
 The party platform promised eternal life, world peace, a one-day workweek, two sunsets a day (in assorted colours), lower gravity, free beer, and low taxes.
 Other electoral pledges have included building a mountain on the Great Hungarian Plain.
 Party election posters were mostly in Szeged and featuring the candidate István Nagy, who is a two-tailed dog, with slogans such as "He's so cute, surely he isn't going to steal".